hannahdesmond/mastery-curriculum/chapter5/README.md

 > The true answer is complex, but for now we'll simplify.

 When we want to ask a Ruby class to create an instance of itself, we send it the message `new`.
-So we could imagine that, when the program world starts, Ruby automatically (and secretly) does this sort of thing:
+So we could imagine that when the program world starts, Ruby automatically (and secretly) does this sort of thing:

 ```ruby
 1 = Integer.new